cloudtoid/interprocess/README.md

 - Use the same name, capacity, and storage path in every participant.
 Queue names must be unique even across different paths; Windows uses the name and ignores the path.
 - Each queue supports **2,048 connected publisher objects**.
 Slots are reused after disposal or confirmed process exit.
 The publisher table adds **256 KiB** plus 256 bytes of header/alignment storage; `Capacity` is the message-buffer size.
 - On Windows, use the same user session for all participants.
 Cross-account connections are not supported.
-- Queue resources remain available while any publisher or subscriber is connected.
+- The queue is transient and remains available while any publisher or subscriber is connected.
+Once all are gone, unread messages are lost.
+Reopening the same name creates a fresh, empty queue.
+Keep a subscriber connected before a short-lived publisher exits.
 Dispose participants when finished.
 - A paused live participant keeps ownership.
 Recovery can reclaim abandoned work after a process exits, but may discard queued messages, including completed messages behind an unfinished reservation.
 This is an IPC queue, not durable storage.
 - Supply a destination buffer large enough for the message.
 A smaller buffer consumes the message and returns only the bytes that fit.